DoHerasYang/DoHerasYang.github.io/_posts/2020-1-13-TextProcessing.md

 **a)Explain briefly the intuition behind the PageRank algorithm.
 Discuss how it can documents that are ranked equally “relevant” according to the similarity score given by the vector space model.**

+PageRank is designed to use the structure of a graph to quantify the importance of each node in that graph.
+Accordingly, every usage of PageRank outside of a web context must maintain some notion of importance, even if the interpretation of the importance of a node varies from application to application.

+PageRank can be thought of as a fluid that circulates throughout a network, passing from node to node across edges, and pooling at the nodes that are the most important

+Intuition: PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
+The underlying assumption is that more important websites are likely to receive more links from other websites.

+**Section B**

+**d) A second approach to Sentiment Analysis is the corpus-based supervised learning approach.**

+**(i) Explain the corpus-based supervised learning approach to Sentiment Analysis in general terms, i.e. in terms of inputs, outputs and processes involved.**